 Kimberly-Clark provides training on modern slavery for employees and managers with direct responsibility for our supply chain, including procurement buyers and teams managing external contract manufacturers.
+Training is also available to the rest of the organization through K-C's online learning portal.
 The training includes a focus on identifying and mitigating risks.